octo-kumo/physics-project/src/markdowns/quantum_computer.md

 **Cryoperm Shield** The shield houses the quantum processor and also blocks any external electromagnetic radiation from interfering with the processor

+# Applications Of Quantum Computer

+### Grover's Algorithm

+Problem: Were trying to check if an item is present in a list.
+Given that the items are randomly arranged in the list, we have no choice but to do a brute force and check every item in the list to see if it is the desired item.
+On a classical computer, this will take $\frac{N}{2}$ searches on average where $N$ is the number of items in the list.

+We can use Grover's algorithm to solve the problem in about $\sqrt{N}$ searches.
+To put things in perspective, if we have two billions of items to be searched, our classical computer will need to search through a billion of them on average while Grover's Algorithm will only need to perform number of operations in the order of magnitude of ten thousands $-$ significantly faster than using a classical computer.

+To put it very briefly, each possible state of the qubits such as `0010` will correspond to an item in the list.
+The algorithm creates a uniform superposition over all possibilities and repeatedly destructively interferes states that are not solutions.
+As a result, there is a high probability ($\ge 0.5$) that the state we observe when the superposition collapses is the state corresponding to the item we are searching for.

+Note: Its much more complicated than that.
+Grover’s algorithm doesn’t search through lists, it searches through *function inputs*.
+Grover’s algorithm takes a function, searches through the *implicit* list of possible inputs to that function, and (with high probability) returns the *single* input that causes the function to return true.
+Hence, to use the algorithm, you will need to find a suitable function that will return true only for the item to be searched and false otherwise.
+There are also some restrictions on the function.
+Hence, in general, we might not be able to apply the algorithm to search all types of items unless they satisfy the required criteria.

 References:

 https://en.wikipedia.org/wiki/Timeline_of_quantum_computing_and_communication